MrTrustor/blog/blog/content/post/aws-reinvent-2016-a-recap-part2.md

 * **Run Command**: runs a command on all or a subset of your nodes.
 * **Sate Manager**: maintains a defined system configuration via policies that are applied at regular intervals.
-* **Parameter Store**: centralized storage for parameters (licenses, passwords, user lists, etc.).
+* **Parameter Store**: centralizes storage for parameters (licenses, passwords, user lists, etc.).
-* **Maintenance Window**: Specify a time window for installation of updates and other system maintenance.
+* **Maintenance Window**: allows you to specify a time window for installation of updates and other system maintenance.
-* **Software Inventory**: Gathers a detailed software and configuration inventory (with user-defined additions) from each instance.
+* **Software Inventory**: gathers a detailed software and configuration inventory (with user-defined additions) from each instance.
 * **AWS Config Integration**: based on Software Inventory, AWS Config can now record software inventory changes.
 * **Patch Management**: automates the patching process for your instances.
-* **Automation**: Simplify AMI building and other recurring AMI-related tasks.
+* **Automation**: simplifies AMI building and other recurring AMI-related tasks.

-I am ambivalent towards this product: on one side it provides some features that were clearly lacking from the AWS ecosystem, but on the other side most, if not all of them, have already been successfully implemented by other open-source tools.
+I am ambivalent towards this product: on one side it provides some features that the AWS ecosystem clearly lacked, but on the other side most, if not all of them, have already been successfully implemented by other open-source tools.

-Most of them are also targeted at non-immutable infrastructures (i.e long-running instances whose configuration can change during their lifetime) whereas the best practice is clearly represented by immutable infrastructures where instances are short-lived and never modified once launched.
+Most of them also target non-immutable infrastructures (i.e long-running instances whose configuration can change during their lifetime) whereas the best practice is clearly represented by immutable infrastructures where instances are short-lived and never modified once launched.

-I feel like migrating from other tools such as Packer or Ansible to those requires a lot of work and I am not sure that it's worth it.
+I feel like migrating from other tools such as Packer or Ansible to those requires a lot of work and I am not sure if it's worth it.

 References: